Mustafaa8/System-Monitoring/README.md

 it is a script written in bash that track system metrices like disk usage , memory usage , CPU usage ... etc. script was written in bash with no external libraries or commands to be installed

+## Features
+1. Check Disk Usage:
+  • Report the percentage of disk space used for each mounted partition.
+  • Warn if usage exceeds a specified threshold (e.g., 80%).
+2. Check CPU Usage:
+  • Display the current CPU usage as a percentage.
+3. Check Memory Usage:
+  • Show total, used, and free memory.
+4. Check Running Processes:
+  • Display the top 5 memory-consuming processes.
+5. Generate a Report:
+  • Save the collected information into a log file (e.g., system_monitor.log).

 ## usage
 1. we need to clone the repo
 ```bash